 Because I deeply believe that we were created to be in respectful, loving relationships with others by our Creator, I endeaver to support, honor and understand all beliefs, and backgrounds in my practice, as my patients come from a wide variety of backgrounds and personal beliefs.
 I endeavor to understand and help all of my patients to live more fully integrated lifestyles according to their own choices and wisdom.

-I try to follow the pattern and example of Christ in my relationships with people.
-This means that my counseling philosophy is never to shame or belittle, but instead to support, respect, and encourage self-curiosity and self-awareness.
+My counseling philosophy is never to shame or belittle, but instead to support, respect, and encourage self-curiosity and self-awareness.
 I find immense satisfaction in watching my patients live fuller lives, and become more free to make their own choices according to their own inner wisdom and beliefs.

 It is this sense of optimum safety, support, and respect in the counseling, psychotherapy, or psychoanalytic relationship that I believe creates a more nurturing relationship and is therefore the basis of good counseling, psychotherapy, or psychoanalysis.